The laws of planetary motion, derived from those of a harmonic oscillator (following Arnold): Introduction

-The second step is to present a purely geometric correspondence due to Zhukovsky \cite{Zhukovsky} between two types of ellipses, namely those which appear for an oscillator and for planetary motion, respectively.
+\goodbreak The relation between Keplerian and harmonic motion is first established for circular trajectories.
+The second step is a purely geometric correspondence due to Zhukovsky \cite{Zhukovsky} between two types of ellipses, namely those which appear for an oscillator and those for planetary motion, respectively.
 The third step is to extend this purely geometrical correspondence, to a dynamical one.
-This can be achieved by a rather subtle re-definition of time, better viewed as that of a parameter along the trajectory.
+This can be achieved by a rather subtle re-definition of time, viewed as a parameter along the trajectory.

+The question asked by Newton in his \textit{Principia} \cite{Principia} was remarkably \emph{different} from how planetary motion is studied in our time~: instead of solving the dynamical equations for the inverse-square law as we do now, he asked, conversely: \textit{With what form of a central force are the observed trajectories consistent ?}

+Newton has actually found general answer for circular motion \footnote{Newton has proved also that elliptic trajectories can be consistent with the inverse-square law.}; however his purely geometric argument is difficult to follow today.
+In sec.\ref{GalNewton} we solve this problem in a particular case considered by Galilei in his \textit{``Dialogo\dots''} \cite{Dialogo}.